Introduction to Concourse#

 Version Control#

-Concourse automatically tracks changes to data–like Git does for source code–giving the power to query data from the past, audit changes on the fly and revert to previous states without downtime.
+Concourse automatically tracks changes to data — like Git does for source code — giving you the power to query data from the past, audit changes on the fly, and revert to previous states without downtime.
 Version control in Concourse makes it easy to build applications that leverage definitive data across time.

 ACID Transactions#

-Concourse uses a novel protocol to provide serializable distributed transactions.
+Concourse provides serializable distributed transactions.
 Internally, dynamic resource allocation and just-in-time locking ensure that transactions have both the highest performance and strongest consistency possible.
 So there is no need to guess when your data will eventually become consistent.
 When Concourse responds to a query, you can trust the results immediately.

 - Use a transaction to atomically transfer $50 from one account to another in Java:

-- The same example above using Java 8+ lambdas:
+- The same example using the lambda syntax:

 Plugins#